-The Tryp Hotel Habana Libre on Avenida 23 (La Rampa) has a colourful history.
-It’s the former Hilton that was nationalised after the Revolution.
-And as the name suggests it’s a ‘Tryp’ (pronounced ‘trip’) to visit.
+The Tryp Hotel Habana Libre, on Avenida 23 (La Rampa) in Havana, has a colorful history.
+It’s the former Hilton hotel that was nationalized after the Revolution.
+And, as the name would suggest, it was a ‘Tryp’ to visit.

 Tryp Hotel Habana Libre History

 The hotel was originally opened in March 1958.
-Conrad Hilton himself attended the grand opening along with a host of foreign celebrities and the then President (Fulgencio Batista) and his wife (Fernandez Miranda de Batista).
+Conrad Hilton himself attended the grand opening, along with a host of foreign celebrities and local politicians.
+Including the then President (Fulgencio Batista) and his wife (Fernandez Miranda de Batista).

-Yet the hotel was seized.
-And became the headquarters of Fidel Castro upon his entry into Havana on January 8th 1959.
+Yet, at the end of the Revolution, the hotel was seized.
+And it became the headquarters of Fidel Castro upon his entry into Havana, on January 8th 1959.
 It remained a ‘Hilton’ hotel even after Castro took up residence.

 Tryp Hotel Habana Libre Views Of Havana

-Its views like the one shown below are the reason that people like me pay the exorbitant price tag to stay at this hotel.
+The view from the hotel, shown in my video below, is the main reason that people like me pay the exorbitant price tag, to stay at this hotel.

 Hotel Havana Libre Prices

-The thing to remember when choosing to stay at the Hotel Havana Libre is that you’re not staying there for the food.
-Nobody chooses to pay $173 USD per night in Havana for the food.
-And hotel food is often the worst food in Cuba.
+The thing to remember when choosing to stay at the Hotel Havana Libre, is that you’re not staying there for the food.
+Nobody chooses to pay $173 USD per night in Havana, for hotel food.
+Because hotel food is often the worst food, in Cuba.

-Another point of contention for me and a price you should be aware of is the cost of laundry at this hotel.
-To do a single load of laundry ranges between $50-$100 USD (payable in CUP).
-I instead chose to use a lavadero around the corner.
+Another point of contention for me and a price you should be aware of, is the cost of laundry at this hotel.
+The prices for a single load of laundry range between $50-$100 USD (payable in CUP).
+Instead, I chose to use a local lavadero around the corner.

 Hotel Amenities And Services

 All the rooms are large.
-They feature huge beds, air conditioning and good sized bathrooms with hot water.
+They feature huge beds, air conditioning and good sized bathrooms that are advertised as having hot water.

 I was on the 18th floor for the views.
 The hotel features 6 elevators.
-Yet no more than 2 elevators would function at any one time.
-So getting up and down the building was incredibly slow.
+Yet, no more than 2 elevators would function at any time.
+So, getting up and down the building was incredibly slow.

 The hotel is also in a cell phone dead zone.
-So if you have a Cubacel SIM card like me and can use 4G LTE data instead of the expensive hotel wifi, it won’t work on the hotel premises.
+If you have a Cubacel SIM card like me and can use 4G LTE data in Cuba, instead of the expensive hotel wifi, it won’t work on the hotel premises.

-I would also note that the hotel is in a tourist hotspot and for a block in all direction the prices are a rip off.
-And the streets surrounding the Hotel Habana Libre are an obstacle course jam packed with scammers and street hustlers.
+I would also note that the hotel is in a tourist hotspot and for a block in all directions, the prices are a rip off.
+The streets surrounding the Hotel Habana Libre, are an obstacle course jam packed with scammers and street hustlers.

-In my opinion the Havana police need to come through and chase away all the hustlers in this area.
-But the hotel security close to the entrance of the hotel does a great job.
-They’re constantly chasing off all the hustlers looking to scam tourists who venture too close to the entrance.
+In my opinion, the Havana police need to come through and chase away all the hustlers in this area.
+Yet the hotel security close to the entrance of the hotel, does a great job.
+They’re constantly chasing off all the hustlers looking to scam some tourists, who venture too close to the entrance.

 Staff At Hotel Habana Libre

-The staff at the Habana Libre were another high point of the stay.
-Booking a hotel in Cuba can be a huge pain in the @ss.
-Particularly if you’re American.
-Or Australian like me.
-If your cards don’t function in Cuba because of the US sanctions you will need to book online.
+The staff at the Habana Libre were another high point of my stay.
+Booking a hotel in Cuba can be a huge pain.
+Particularly if you’re American, or Australian like me.
+If your cards don’t function in Cuba, because of the US sanctions, you will need to book online.

 When booking online the hotels are often partnered with foreign entities.
 And their payment processors are often based in Spain, Germany or Canada.
 Thereby allowing the hotel to take foreign credit and debit cards and get around the sanctions.